OpenSourceEconomics/respy/doc/source/numerical_methods.rst

 Numerical Methods
 -----------------

-The solution, simulation, and estimation of the prototypical discrete choice dynamic programming model requires the specification of several numerical components.
+The simulation and estimation of the prototypical discrete choice dynamic programming model requires the use of several numerical components.
 We discuss each in turn.

 Differentiation
 """""""""""""""